pypdfium2-team/ctypesgen/README.md

 INCLUDE_FLAGS="-I . -I /usr/lib/gcc/x86_64-redhat-linux/12/include -I /usr/local/include -I /usr/include"
 ctypesgen --cpp "pcpp --line-directive '#' $INCLUDE_FLAGS" ...
 ```
-You may want to pass `--preproc-savepath ../preproc_out.h` to ctypesgen to save pcpp's output for inspection.
+Pass `--preproc-savepath ../preproc_out.h` to ctypesgen to save pcpp's output for inspection.

+Normally, you'd also want `--passthru-defines` to get macro constants, but this currently tends to break ctypesgen's lexer (probably due to whitespace between `#` and `define` that causes ambiguity with line directives).

 To determine the include paths on your system, consult a compiler:
 ```bash